 Marital Property & Asset Division Laws in Georgia

 If you and your spouse are planning a Georgia divorce, one of the things you will both want to consider is how you are going to divide your marital property and assets.
+In simple terms, marital property is a state-level legal term that denotes property acquired during the marriage.
 If you can both agree on everything, you will generally have a much easier divorce.
 But sometimes you cannot agree, and mediation may be required, or a judge may have to decide for you.
 Either way, you will want to work with your family law attorney to understand how marital property and asset division issues work.
 Here is what to know.

 In Georgia, marital property is considered to be anything that was acquired by either spouse during the marriage.
 That is regardless of the way the property is titled.
 For example, if one spouse purchased a new vehicle, and titled it only in their name, it would still be considered marital property if it was purchased during the marriage.
 The home and cars are the most common pieces of marital property.
 But 401(k) contributions, gifts that were made between the spouses, and other debts and assets also count.